|

 At

-that same time, there was a renaissance of
+the same time, there was another renaissance of

 sorts happening inside of the Music department